spikers/C1.17_blind_date/README.md

 # c1.17_blind_date
 ##What We Do
 We take the planning out of first dates.
-Our platform connects users and suggests an activity and restaurant so you don't have to plan.
+Our platform connects users with an activity and restaurant so you don't have to plan.

 We put users on blind dates.
 Going to a blind activity.
 And a blind restaurant.
 Blind people can use it too.😎